mdavis-xyz/paragraphiser_bot_aws/{{cookiecutter.directory_name}}/README.md

    * This polls reddit every 10 minutes for new posts.
 This frequency is set in `data/cloudformation/stack.yaml`
    * Each new post is passed to `util/common.py` `generate_reply()` to determine whether the bot should reply to it or not.
 If so:
       * the bot replies
-      * data about the post and the reply is saved in the `botname-stack-postHistory` `dynamodb` table
+      * data about the post and the reply is saved in the `{{cookiecutter.bot_name}}-stack-postHistory` `dynamodb` table
-      * many entries are saved in the `botname-stack-schedule` table.
+      * many entries are saved in the `{{cookiecutter.bot_name}}-stack-schedule` table.
 One for each time that the bot should come back and check the comment and the post.
 One feature of this system is that these checks are very frequent for new comments, and less frequent for old comments.
 The large integer in the index of this table is a unix timestamp.
 * poll
-   * every 60 seconds this function looks at what's in `botname-stack-schedule`.
+   * every 60 seconds this function looks at what's in `{{cookiecutter.bot_name}}-stack-schedule`.
 If there are any timestamps in the past or within the next 60 seconds, this bot checks the posts corresponding to those timestamps.
 (Duplicates merged) It doesn't check it directly.
 For each post, `poll` invokes `checkOldOne` with a payload that contains one post id.
 * checkOldOne
    * This is invoked by `poll`.
 Or can be manually invoked with a payload of `{"post_id":"xxxxxxx"}` if you want to check on a particular post.
 (Where `xxxxxxx` is the post id in the url of that submission)
    * This checks whether your bot's comment on that post was downvoted below 0.
 If so you get sent an email.